Abatement

 A vulnerable adult is someone aged 18 or over who has care and support needs that make them unable to fully protect themselves from abuse, neglect, or exploitation.

-A Vulnerable [Beneficiary](/glossary/beneficiary) Trust is a tax-advantaged trust established in a will to provide financial support for a disabled person or bereaved child while protecting their means-tested benefits.
+A Vulnerable Beneficiary Trust is a tax-advantaged trust established in a will to provide financial support for a disabled person or bereaved child while protecting their benefits.

 A will is a legal document that sets out your wishes for what should happen to your money, property, and possessions after you die.